saaranganand/mytodo/README.md

 ---

-Current build functional on macOS only.
+Current build functional on <ins>***macOS***</ins> only.

+Please note that this app is not notarized with Apple, so you will get a malware warning.
+You can prevent this by right-clicking the application and clicking 'Open'.

+There's no malware in my app, trust.

+(we do a little trolling :eyes:)